 A well-known fact is that Finland has one of the best education systems in the world, one of the main reasons being the length of the classes, which lasts 45 minutes.
-Whilst Darts is a physical activity and generally played by people above school age, the base to add a short break sets up the perfect frame work for your total practise session, no more than 45 to 55 minutes.
+Whilst Darts is a physical activity and generally played by people above school age, the base to add a short break sets up the perfect framework for your total practice session, no more than 45 to 55 minutes.

 If we compare time frames to relevant dart competitions, it’s quite rare that any single match (PDC best of 11) lasts any longer than 40 minutes without a break.

-So, the best practise sessions are 20-25 minutes in one go, with a short break, then another 20-25 minutes and you’re done.
+So, the best practice sessions are 20-25 minutes in one go, with a short break, then another 20-25 minutes, and you’re done.

-During recording sessions with top level orchestral musicians in the 1980’s, it was proved that there was no benefit for sessions to run over 200 minutes – the results in accuracy faded hugely after this total time, during which they did have a 10-minute breaks every hour.
+During recording sessions with top-level orchestral musicians in the 1980’s, it was proved that there was no benefit for sessions to run over 200 minutes – the results in accuracy faded hugely after this total time, during which they did have a 10-minute break every hour.

-However, for vast majority of us it’s basically impossible to practise for a whole day over this length of time so to keep your aim 100% focused, enjoyable and interesting with 2-3 sessions of practice.
+However, for the vast majority of us, it’s basically impossible to practice for a whole day over this length of time so to keep your aim 100% focused, enjoyable, and interesting with 2-3 sessions of practice.

-More than 40 proper practice games for you to make your practice fun, inspiring, interesting and addictive so you don’t even notice that you are improving!
+More than 80 proper training games for you to make your darts practice fun, inspiring, interesting and addictive so you don’t even notice that you are improving!